jamesdhead/nextcloud-snap-wiki/Building-your-first-snap.md

-The world of Snappy is a brave new world - a very different environment to work in for a package or image developer.
-To help make it easier to navigate the Snappy world, this article provides a basic introduction (and links to more) as well as a walk-through of the process of building a Snap.
+The world of Ubuntu Core and `snapd` is a brave new world - a very different environment to work in for a package or image developer.
+To help make it easier to navigate the snap world, this article provides a basic introduction (and links to more) as well as a walk-through of the process of building a snap.

 In order to be able to build some snaps, please begin by [setting up a development environment](https://github.com/nextcloud/nextcloud-snap/wiki/Creating-a-Snappy-development-environment)

 ## The basics

-Snappy Ubuntu Core provides a base OS on which applications (snaps) are mounted as read-only images.
+Ubuntu Core provides a base OS on which applications (snaps) are mounted as read-only images.
 A snap can not depend on other snaps so each contains all it needs beyond the base OS and is completely isolated from it.
 That is, in simple terms: if you ssh into a system running a Nextcloud snap (which comes with PHP, Apache and MySQL), running the php command will return a 'command not found'!
 Neither could the Nextcloud instance modify any of its own files, except those specifically put in a writable area.

 When upgrading, a new snap just replaces the old and hooks into the writable area of the old one.
 Upgrades are thus atomic and can be rolled back easily in case of problems.
-If you have multiple server snaps running, say one with Nextcloud and one with Drupal, on one system, you will have two Apache's, two mysql's and so on.
-Ubuntu Snappy uses a variety of clever tricks to keep the overhead under control, including automatic data de-duplication and memory sharing.
+If you have multiple server snaps running, say one with Nextcloud and one with Drupal, on one system, you will have two Apache's, two MySQL's and so on. `snapd` uses a variety of clever tricks to keep the overhead under control, including automatic data de-duplication and memory sharing.

 Please visit the Ubuntu website to get the [big picture on Snappy](https://developer.ubuntu.com/en/snappy/).

+### Skills required

 Snaps are a great way to deploy and manage software, but you will need to be familiar with the following technologies: